 “Give ear to my words, O LORD, consider my meditation.
 Give heed to the voice of my cry, my King and my God, for to You I will pray” (Psalm 5:1-2).

-We know God deeply cares for us, and He wants us to come to Him in prayer.
-But how can we know that He will hear us and answer our prayers?
+The Bible shows that God deeply cares for us, and He wants us to pray to Him.
+But how can we know that God hears our prayers?
+Does the Bible reveal keys to praying so God will hear and answer us?

-Thankfully God answers that question for us.
-The Bible reveals five keys for receiving answers to our prayers.
+Thankfully, God answers those questions for us in His Word.
+The Bible reveals five keys to answered prayers.

 Jesus said in Matthew 7:7, “Ask, and it will be given to you” (emphasis added throughout).
 This is a very basic starting point.
 However, it is one that too often is misunderstood or not used.

-Yes, our Father does know what we need before we ask, but by asking we show our Father that we see the need as well, and really want His help to meet that need.
+Yes, our Father does know what we need before we ask, but by asking we show our Father that we see the need for His help and intervention, and really want His help.
 Asking shows Him how important the need is to us.
-God, of course, also sees the difference between habitual, repetitive prayers and persistent, fervent, heartfelt prayers.
+God wants us to have a relationship with Him, and a relationship is built through communication.
+He wants us to openly communicate our needs to Him.

 Luke’s account of Jesus’ words adds an important truth, “Ask, and it will be given to you; seek, and you will find. … For everyone who asks receives. … If a son asks for bread from any father among you, will he give him a stone? … If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”
 (Luke 11:9-13).

-To learn to worship and serve the true God, we need His Spirit, which reveals to us His truth (John 4:24).
+One of our greatest needs is for the power of God’s Holy Spirit.
+We need God’s Spirit to learn to worship, serve and understand God’s truth and ways (John 4:24).
 God says He will give His Spirit to those who ask Him.
 We need to be asking for help and power from God (which He gives through His Spirit) on a daily basis.
-(For more about the Holy Spirit and how to receive its benefits, see the article “How Do You Know You Have the Holy Spirit?”)

-Having faith―believing God will indeed hear and answer―is an essential key to receiving answers to our prayers.
+Having faith―truly believing God is God and will indeed hear and answer―is an essential key to receiving answers to our prayers.
 The apostle James explained in James 1:5-8, “If any of you lacks wisdom, let him ask of God. … But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.
 For let not that man suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.”

 Faith is founded on God’s promises.
 When God has given a promise, we can rely on the fact that God will always do what He has promised.